mysql-otp/mysql-otp/README.md

 running MySQL server on localhost.

-For the suites `mysql_tests`, `ssl_tests` and `transaction_tests` you need to start MySQL on localhost and give privileges to the user `otptest` and (for `ssl_tests`) to the user `otptestssl`:
+For the suites `mysql_tests`, `ssl_tests` and `transaction_tests` you need to start MySQL on localhost and give privileges to the user `otptest` additionally you need to set my.cnf with `local_infile=1`.
+And (for
+`ssl_tests`) to the user `otptestssl`:

 ```SQL